mkutz/spock-testing-workshop/README.md

 Then try to do the following objectives:
 - [ ] The method `isOfAge` method in [User] is not implemented properly yet.
 However there is a test in [UserSpec] which is annotated with `@PendingFeature`.
 Change `isOfAge`, in order to make the test's statement be true.
 Once you did, remove the annotation.
 - [ ] The test uses `given`, `when` and `then`.
 Try to make it shorter using an `expect` block.
+- [ ] Our current implementation of [User] allows to create users who were not born yet.
+Write a `@PendingFeature` that expects the constructor of [User] to throw an `IllegalArgumentExpecption` if the given birthday in not in the past.
+- [ ] Change the constructor to make the feature no longer pending and remove the annotation.
+- [ ] Write another feature method that specifies that no exception in thrown if the birthday is in the past.

 Helpful Resources and Further Reading
 -------------------------------------